ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch23.md

 filter in an email client, the email messages that customers receive have drastically different features.
 For example, the email messages are much longer and are sent from someone in a different time zone.
-However, if the way those features relate to an email being spam or not doesnâ€™t change, then we have a covariate shift.
+However, if the way those features relate to an email being spam or not doesn't change, then we have a covariate shift.

 Covariate shift is a very common challenge when deploying machine learning models.
-It means that the data the model receives in a live or production environment is different from the data on which it was trained.Â How- Â ever, because the relationship between inputs and outputs, *p*(*y*\\(\|\\)*x*), remains the same under covariate shift, techniques are available to adjust for it.
+It means that the data the model receives in a live or production environment is different from the data on which it was trained.
+How-  ever, because the relationship between inputs and outputs, *p*(*y*\\(\|\\)*x*), remains the same under covariate shift, techniques are available to adjust for it.

-A common technique to detect covariate shift is *adversarial validation*, which is covered in more detail in ChapterÂ [\[ch29\]](../ch29){reference="ch29" reference-type="ref"}.
+A common technique to detect covariate shift is *adversarial validation*, which is covered in more detail in Chapter [\[ch29\]](../ch29){reference="ch29" reference-type="ref"}.
-Once covariate shift is detec- Â ted, a common method to deal with it is *importance weighting*, which assigns different weights to the training example to emphasize or de-emphasize certain instances during training.
+Once covariate shift is detec-  ted, a common method to deal with it is *importance weighting*, which assigns different weights to the training example to emphasize or de-emphasize certain instances during training.
 Essentially, instances that are more likely to appear in the test